flutter/website/src/content/release/breaking-changes/android-surface-plugins.md

 title: New APIs for Android plugins that render to a Surface
 description: >
-  Adds a new API, `SurfaceProducer`, to the Android embedding API, which transparently handles the creation and management of a `Surface` for plugins.
+  Adds a new API, `SurfaceProducer`, to the Android embedding API, which opaquely handles the creation and management of a `Surface` for plugins.
 For Impeller, use of this API is required.
 ---

 ## Summary